Inside vs Outside Mount for Blackout Curtains: Which Blocks More Light (And Why Outside Mount Usually Wins)

 Fixes can solve most gap-related problems, but replacement is the more honest option in these cases:

-- Your panels are fundamentally too narrow: You can’t achieve enough side overlap even with a longer rod.
+- Your panels are fundamentally too narrow: You cannot achieve enough side overlap even with a longer rod.

 - Your panels are too short after raising the rod: The bottom gap becomes unavoidable.